Why should you think about changing course towards a product-led growth strategy?

-Slack created viral marketing gold by allowing anyone to create an account and start using the software.
-Current users would invite new users to start collaborating, effectively spreading the word on the app's behalf.
+Slack created viral product marketing gold by allowing anyone to create an account and use the software.
+Current users would invite new users to collaborate, effectively spreading the word on the app's behalf.

 And the result?

-When Slack launched publicly in February 2014, it had 60,000 daily active users and 15,000 paid users 10 weeks after exiting its closed beta.
+When Slack launched publicly in February 2014, it had 60,000 daily active users and 15,000 paid users ten weeks after exiting its closed beta.

-What can you do to encourage people to spread the word and expose your company to a larger audience?
+How can you encourage people to spread the word and expose your company to a larger audience?

-Here’s some inspiration from other product-led growth companies to get your helm turning:
+Here’s some inspiration for your marketing team from other product-led growth companies to get your helm turning:

 - Zoom lets you invite up to 100 participants on its free plan.